 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
-Working with your medical doctor and psychotherapist in conjunction will help you determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.
+Working with your medical doctor, nutritionist and psychotherapist in conjunction will help you determine what's best for you, and in some cases a combination of nutrients, medication and therapy is the right course of action.
 When symptoms are biochemically driven, the nutritionist may also do lab testing to uncover these biochemical drivers.
 This is an approach that conventional psychiatrists generally don't know about.